amirzubi/todoo/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## Demo

+You can check a demo of the web application under the following URL: https://todoo.pazu.ch/

 ## References

 The app was created with the help of a tutorial from [developedbyed](https://github.com/developedbyed).